 All the seasons of the year can be appreciated - sometimes on the same day!
 Intermediate stations offer attractions of their own and, for the active, there is a free leaflet available with guides to walks along the route.
 The first section of the line to be built was from Llandudno Junction to Llanrwst, this was opened in 1863.
 A subsequent extension saw passenger services extended to Betws y Coed in 1868.

 Reopening of the Ffestiniog Railway throughout and the new Blaenau Central station in 1982 gave a boost to passenger figures and has seen more special trains run.
 It has now become possible to do a complete circular tour of North Wales by rail using the North Wales Coast line, Conwy Valley, Ffestiniog and Cambrian lines - see my Cambrian Rail Cruise site for full details of times and fares.
-Connections with the Snowdon Sherpa bus network are available at Betws y Coed while at Blaenau there are bus connections to the Slate Caverns.
+Connections with the Snowdon Sherpa bus network are available at Betws y Coed while at Blaenau the buses are right by the railway station.

 Newer forms of passenger trains - Sprinter and Pacers - appeared from 1986.
 Pacers were however very soon banned from the line following complaints of squealing wheel flanges and they remain prohibited.
 The older DMU's reappeared in 1994 when two sets were dedicated to the line.
 Despite their age these trains were popular with passengers because of the forward view they offered.
 Nowadays all services are formed of more modern units, the 2 car class 150 units work all trains.
 Class 158 and 175 trains are not permitted on the line.